 DPB (Dibutyl Phthalate) contains phthalates.
-In both Europe and the United States, phthalates are listed as suspected endocrine disruptors, meaning it interferes with normal hormone function.
-As a result, it can affect fertility, cause health issues such as liver and kidney failure in young children and can also cause developmental defects in unborn children.
+In both Europe and the United States, phthalates are listed as suspected endocrine disruptors, meaning they interfere with normal hormone function.
+As a result, it can affect fertility, cause health issues such as liver and kidney failure in young children, and can also cause developmental defects in unborn children.

 Toluene is a chemical solvent that is present in paints, varnishes, glues, tar and polishes.
-It can cause irritation to our eyes, nose and throats and in moderate to large doses can impact the nervous system, immune system, lungs and organs.
+It can cause irritation to the eyes, nose and throats, and in moderate to large doses can impact the nervous system, immune system, lungs and organs.

-Formaldehyde you may be familiar with as it’s a key component in embalming fluid used on corpses.
-It is also often used as a disinfectant, fungicide, germicide and preservative research has suggested its properties are carcinogenic.
-It is also known to bring about watery, burning and/or itchy eyes, discomfort in the throat, headaches, tiredness and long term can also cause dermatitis and asthma.
+Formaldehyde is a key component in embalming fluid used on corpses.
+It is also often used as a disinfectant, fungicide and germicide, and preservative research has suggested its properties are carcinogenic.
+It is also known to bring about watery, burning and/or itchy eyes, discomfort in the throat, headaches and tiredness, and can also lead to dermatitis and asthma.

 Camphor is a plasticiser that is used to give nail polish that glossy finish we all love so much, and this toxin is what we can associate with the sharp smell of nail polish.
 Because it can result in yellow and brittle nails, as well as liver and neurotoxicity, it has been banned in Canada.